 South Dakota.
 South Dakota is one of the only U.S. states I’d recommend for its own road trip.
-Some of the top places in South Dakota are Badlands National Park, Mount Rushmore, Needles Highway, Black Hills National Forest, and the Crazy Horse Memorial.
+Some of the best stops on a South Dakota road trip are Mount Rushmore, Badlands National Park, Needles Highway, Black Hills National Forest, and the Crazy Horse Memorial.
 I’ve prioritized the Best Places To Visit In South Dakota.
 This way, you can fill in your road trip itinerary based on how many days you have.

 Michigan.
 Michigan is one of the other U.S. states I’d suggest for its own road trip.
 Start in Detroit, then head northeast to the Blue Water Area along Lake Huron.
 Next, visit the Great Lakes Bay Region, then keep heading northwest to Sleeping Bear Dunes National Lakeshore.
 Then spend some time on Mackinaw Island before heading to the Upper Peninsula to Pictured Rocks National Lakeshore.